openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 ```

 This same struct will be referenced:
-* In the installer's InstallConfig for the initial creation of control plane machines, and the creation of relevant manifests.
+* In the installer's InstallConfig for the initial creation of control plane servers and the creation of relevant manifests.
+* In OpenStackProviderSpec for the creation of a machine using a specific failure domain.
 * In CPMS, for the managed balancing of control plane machines across failure domains.
-* In OpenStackProviderSpec for the creation of a machine using a specific failure domain.

 Leaving any of these fields as their zero value will cause it to be ignored when provisioning the machine.
 This means a failure domain can define any combination of these fields.